Start one or more processes.

 Valid values are Normal, Hidden, Minimized, and Maximized.

-The location of the executable file or document that runs
+The file directory that holds the executable file or document that runs

 in the process.
 The default is the current directory.